Taking Charge Of Giving Birth

 My bold move led me to a disheartening, circular thought process: Where would we deliver our baby?
 Fear held me paralyzed between two extremes: the doctors and medical intervention I was determined to avoid, and the agony I assumed would accompany natural birth.

 My husband discovered we lived an hour from Connecticut’s only free-standing birth center, and we made plans to visit the following day.
-After a lengthy, enjoyable consultation with the midwife director, we were led upstairs to the beautiful birthing suites.
-I was struck by the setting: The plush double bed, hardwood floors and floral window dressings were reminiscent of a New England bed-and-breakfast.
-We walked through the bedroom and into the large, marble bathroom, complete with a free-standing shower-for-two and Jacuzzi bathtub.
+We engaged in a lengthy, enjoyable consultation with the midwife director.
+When I asked her for their cesarean rate, she opened a file drawer and read us their statistics; this proved comforting not only because their surgical birth outcomes were in the single-digits, but that they cared enough to track the data in the first place.
+Afterwards, my husband and I were led upstairs to the beautiful birthing suites.
+I was struck by the setting: The plush double bed, hardwood floors and floral window dressings were reminiscent of a New England bed-andbreakfast.
+We walked through the bedroom and into a large, marble bathroom, complete with a free-standing showerfor- two and Jacuzzi bathtub.

-As we walked, the midwife said, “You can deliver on the bed, in the birthing chair, on the floor, standing up, on your side, in the shower or in the Jacuzzi bathtub.
-We only ask that you not deliver lying on your back—it would be painful for you, risky for the baby, and makes birthing far more challenging because it compresses the pelvis.”
+As we walked, the midwife said, “You can deliver on the bed, in the birthing chair, on the floor, standing up, on your side, in the shower or in the bathtub.
+We only ask that you not lie on your back; the pelvis needs room to expand as the baby descends.
+Not to mention, it’d be painful for you and a risk to your baby.”

 “Is it difficult for you when the mother chooses to birth in an unconventional position?”